-- a minimum of 1,500 hours of internship; the internship must be an integral part of the doctoral program and credit for it given on the official transcript (A.R.S.
-Section 32-2071(F))
+- a minimum of 1,500 hours of internship; the internship must be an integral part of the doctoral program and credit for it given on the official transcript (A.R.S. § 32-2071(F))

-- an additional 1,500 hours of supervised experience (any combination of preinternship/practicum, additional internship and/or postdoctoral supervised experience hours) (A.R.S.
-Section 32-2071(E)-(H))
+- an additional 1,500 hours of supervised experience (any combination of preinternship/practicum, additional internship and/or postdoctoral supervised experience hours) (A.R.S. § 32-2071(E)-(H))

-- Pass the EPPP (Part 1 only per the Board's decision on 02/10/2023) (A.R.S.
-Section 32-2072).
-Part 2 may be waived for applicants who hold a full, unrestricted license in another state or province and have their score transferred from ASPPB to the Arizona Board.
+- Pass the EPPP (Part 1 only per the Board's decision on 02/10/2023) (A.R.S. § 32-2072).
+The EPPP requirement may be waived for applicants who hold a full, unrestricted license in another state or province and have their score transferred from ASPPB to the Arizona Board.

 Use this application if your professional status fits into one or more of the following categories:

-- If you have had your doctoral degree in an applied psychology conferred, completed 1,500 hours supervised internship experience, and are seeking approval to take the Examination for Professional Practice in Psychology (EPPP Parts 1 & 2), or
+- If you have had your doctoral degree in an applied psychology conferred, completed 1,500 hours supervised internship experience, and are seeking approval to take the Examination for Professional Practice in Psychology (EPPP Part 1-Knowledge), or

-- If you have completed the above, and in addition, have completed 1,500 hours of pre-internship and/or postdoctoral supervised experience(s), are not licensed in another state or Canadian province, and are seeking approval to take the EPPP (Part 1 and/or Part 2) and obtain Licensure in Arizona, or
+- If you have completed the above, and in addition, have completed 1,500 hours of pre-internship and/or postdoctoral supervised experience(s), are not licensed in another state or Canadian province, and are seeking approval to take the EPPP and obtain Licensure in Arizona, or

-- If you have passed the EPPP (Parts 1 & 2) and are seeking Licensure in Arizona, or
+- If you have passed the EPPP Part 1 and are seeking Licensure in Arizona, or

 - If you have passed EPPP Part 1 and are already licensed in another state, you wish to become licensed in Arizona but do not hold a credential recognized by the Arizona Board and do not qualify to be licensed by universal recognition.